0xECEAD/Arcade-CrystalCastles_MiSTer/Readme.md

 Garbage on screen (bottom) when vertical scrolling.<br>
 In cocktail mode, the player 2 upside down screen and sprites are not positioned correctly.<br>

+## Todo
+Check sprite horizontal location on actual hardware. <br>
+Keep high-scores, copy NVRAM data back to the MiSTer. <br>
+Use logic analyser on Atari Patoto chip to check scrolling and memory addressing. <br>

 ## Controller
 This version can be played with an actual TrackBall connected to the SNAC connector (best experience!).<br>
 USER_IN[0]=Jump/Start, USER_IN[1]=Coin Left.
 Both switch to GND.<br>